 - If you suspect a woodchuck scam, call police at 703-691-2131, TTY 711.

 - Hire a certified arborist.
 Tips include asking for proof of insurance and then call the insurance company if you are not satisfied.

 - Peddlers and solicitors need a license from us.
 A peddler or solicitor must show the license upon request and must leave the premises immediately if asked to leave.
-This is an example of what our licenses look like:

 One of our staff experts recently sat down for an interview on our “County Conversation” podcast to discuss tree trimming.
 Listen: